paybyphone/asg53/README.md

  * `{{.InstancePublicIPAddress}}`, for the instance's public IP address
  * `{{.ExistingRDataValue [set] [record]}}`, to get the existing RDATA on a resource record set.
-This function operates on the existing change set, operating on the specific fields of the resource record set asked for.
+This function operates on the existing change set, performing a Route 53 `ListResourceRecordSets` request looking for the record specified in the `Name` field of the change specified by `set`, returning the `ResourceRecord` `Value` at the index specified by `record`.
+It should be noted that the function is called on the change set as it currently exists.
 This means that whether or not a properly rendered `Name` field exists depends on where this function is called - if called too early on a field that has not yet been iterated on, the templated data will be incomplete.
 Lookups that result in no data returned, an out of range value index, or a Route 53 API error will cause an error.

 ### Note on terminating instances